Ask us about storing your tires.

 Tire Storage Program

-Myers Manotick Dodge stores tires!
+Myers Manotick Jeep RAM Dodge Chrysler stores tires!
 We offer a convenient program that is designed to take the time and effort out of your seasonal tire storage routine.
 Bring your vehicle in to our Service Department at and our vehicle technicians will install your current tires and/or rims and conveniently store all your off season tires.

 If you need to buy new Summer, Winter, or all season tires, you will receive complementary tire storage for the first season.